moonyin10/FeedMeWell-nutrition-tracker-and-food-delivery/README.md

 * Documentation
   * This is where the auto-generated documentation .html files are found
 * database
-  * Folder containing UML diagram for the database organization.
+  * Folder containing UML diagram for the database organization
 * nodeServer
   * node.js server with project folders
 * node_modules